-The outcome of this consultation was published at the end of February 2019.
-We were pleased to see detailed plans have been developed to ensure medicines and medical devices would remain approved and available for patients in the UK for a limited period.
+The MHRA have developed detailed plans to ensure medicines and medical devices would remain approved and available for patients in the UK for a limited period.
 This guidance also covered plans to ensure EU-backed clinical trials taking place in the UK can continue, and that importing experimental medicines for trials will continue to be allowed.

 How has the Government prepared for this situation?